RsyncGUI is a Sandboxed application and if you plan to use remote servers there are some first start info to read. Also read about the

 - please pay attention before using this task, if you syncremote an empty source it will delete all local files

 Snapshot tasks is not possible in RsyncGUI, see the RsyncGUI Changelog.

 How to execute tasks

-double clickon a task executes first a test run, the next double click executes the real run
+double clickon a task executes first an estimation run, the next double click executes the real run

-⌘Rshortcut for immediate execute the selected task (no test run)
+⌘Rshortcut for immediate execute the selected task (no estimation run)

 ⌘Bshortcut for automatic synchronizing

 ⌘Tshortcut for quick synchronizing